-Horizon Minerals Limited (ASX: HRZ, Horizon or the Company) is pleased to announce an updated Mineral Resource Estimate (MRE) for the Cannon gold project located 30km east-southeast of Kalgoorlie-Boulder in the heart of the Western Australian goldfields (Figure 1).
+Horizon Minerals Limited (ASX: HRZ) (Horizon or the Company) is pleased to announce the results of the Cannon Pre-Feasibility Study ("PFS" or "Study") including a maiden Ore Reserve.
+The 100% owned Cannon gold project is located 30km east-southeast of Kalgoorlie-Boulder in the heart of the Western Australian goldfields (Figure 1).